 We learned the hard way on this when our Sony HX20V and HX50V point and shoot cameras died on us not once, but three times in our travels due to getting dust on the sensor.
 We relented and bought yet another Sony camera, the mirrorless Sony a6000 which comes with interchanging lenses, and have not looked back.
 In our opinion this camera has something for everyone and is at the best price point too.

-For those who want something with a bit more oomph, and have a budget to match, our next purchase is going to be the Sony a7II- the professional model in the same line.
-You may not need this for a long-term trip (or care to carry around something as expensive), but if you value top of the line equipment, this is the one for you.
+For those who want something with a bit more oomph, and have a budget to match, our next purchase is going to be the Sony a7iii- the professional model in the same line (but with a full frame sensor vs the a6000's crop sensor).
+You may not need this for a trip (or care to carry around something as expensive), but if you value top of the line equipment, this is the one for you.

 While there are merits to go with point and shoot cameras for their wide zoom range, if you opt for a mirrorless camera or SLR, you will want to consider your lens options when traveling.

 At this point, lenses are all about personal preference.
 I can say from experience on my long-term trips that while I rocked a pack full of lenses, I can count on one hand the number of times I actually swapped them out.
 It is inconvenient at best unless you are hyper-focused on taking images, so in this case, you may only need to buy one to compliment a kit lens.